Search by Keyword

 On January 3rd, 1969, during their rehearsal sessions at Twickenham Film Studios for what became the "Let It Be" movie, The Beatles briefly ran through a rough version of "Back In The U.S.S.R." which was committed to tape.
 This version, of course, has never seen any official release.

 A newer, more vibrant stereo mix was made of “Back In The U.S.S.R.” sometime between 2004 and 2006 by George Martin and his son Giles Martin for the album “Love.”
-It's clarity is superior throughout, the vocal track being raised up to hear much more of the extraneous vocalizing throughout the song, most noticeable in the introduction and conclusion of the song.
+Its clarity is superior to that of the original release, the vocal track being raised up to reveal much more of the extraneous vocalizing throughout the song, most noticeable in the introduction and conclusion of the song.
 Additional guitar work is heard at the beginning of the song as well.
 The released compact disc contains a truncated version of this song which omits the solo and second bridge, while the DVD and iTunes version includes the entire version as we're used to hearing it.

 Song Structure and Style

 Since the song is patterned after classic rock 'n roll gems like "Back In The U.S.A." and "California Girls," the structure for "Back In The U.S.S.R." is quite standard, consisting of a 'verse/ verse/ bridge/ verse (instrumental)/ bridge/ verse' pattern (or aababa) with a predictable introduction and conclusion thrown in for good measure.
 That is not to say there isn't a trick or two hidden within, as we'll see.